infracost/docs/docs/integrations/github_app.md

   <img src={useBaseUrl("img/infracost-cloud/create-orgs.png")} alt="Create new organization" />

 3. Click on Integrations > GitHub and follow the wizard.
-If you use private git modules, add your private SSH key (RSA format is recommended) so Infracost can clone the repos in the same way that Terraform does.
-If you use Terraform Registry modules, see [this page](/docs/features/terraform_modules/#terraform-registry-modules)
+    - If you use private git modules, add your private SSH key (RSA format is recommended) so Infracost can clone the repos in the same way that Terraform does.
+    - If you use private Terraform Registry modules, see [this page](/docs/features/terraform_modules/#terraform-registry-modules).
+    - Email [hello@infracost.io](mailto:hello@infracost.io) if you use [GitHub Enterprise](https://github.com/enterprise) (where you have a dedicated instance of GitHub).

 4. If you need to customize how Infracost runs, add an `infracost.yml` [config file](/docs/features/config_file/) to the root of your repo.
+The GitHub App will automatically use that file if it's present.
+The app will also apply any usage values defined in the `infracost-usage-yml` [usage file](/docs/features/usage_based_resources/) at the root of the repo.

 5. Open a test pull request and wait for Infracost to leave a pull request comment.
 The [Infracost Cloud dashboard](https://dashboard.infracost.io) should also show the cost estimate too.